 Wrapping It All Up

 Your Email Click-Through-Rate (CTR) is one of the major factors of your email marketing.
 But, don’t forget that your primary goal is – conversion.
-With good marketing automation, like Infusionsoft in Singapore, you may garner a high number of click-through-rates, but remember that’s not your sole aim; What you want to happen is to get multiple clicks and, also, more sales.
+With good marketing automation, like Infusionsoft by Keap in Singapore, you may garner a high number of click-through-rates, but remember that’s not your sole aim; What you want to happen is to get multiple clicks and, also, more sales.
 Make sure that’s what your desired result to happen to every test you’re running.
 Don’t wait for anything, start optimising your email marketing campaigns now!